pcarbo/kyoto/README.md

 **help(estVC)** for a brief explanation of what variance componentese these numbers correspond to.

++ What happens to the genome-wide scan if instead we compute **R** using *all* markers?
+Investigate this by modifying the script so that **R** is only calculated once outside the loop that runs over each
+chromosome:

+    for (chr in chromosomes) {
+	   # Map QTLs separately for each chromosome.
+       ...
+	}

 ####Realized relatedness

 Working with the marker-based estimates of genetic sharing, or